Contract talks between Jamal Adams, Seahawks at a standstill; Russell Wilson willing to restructure his deal, per sources

 But Wilson, who averages $35 million on his current deal, would likely want at least the $43 million that Buffalo recently gave Josh Allen, even if on a shorter term contract.

-While the Seahawks have acknowledged negotiating with Adams, sources said the team is not in active negotiations on a new deal for Brown, a four-time Pro Bowl selection.
+The Seahawks have acknowledged negotiating with Adams, who is seeking a contract worth $17-18 million per year.

+The team, per sources, is not in active negotiations on a new deal for Brown, a four-time Pro Bowl selection.

 Brown turns 36 at the end of the month and has battled a troublesome knee the past few years, limiting his practice time.